Supreme Court to take up major Second Amendment case next term

 Justice Clarence Thomas’s majority opinion changed the test that lower courts had used to decide whether gun regulations complied with the Second Amendment.
 The conservative majority ruled that firearm regulations must be consistent with the nation’s historical tradition.

-The 5th U.S. Circuit Court of Appeals withdrew its ruling in Rahimi’s case and went on to strike down the crime he was charged under as unconstitutional, invalidating it in Louisiana, Texas and Mississippi based on the Bruen decision.
+The 5th U.S. Circuit Court of Appeals withdrew its ruling in Rahimi’s case and went on to strike down the crime he was charged under as unconstitutional, invalidating it in Louisiana, Texas and Mississippi based on the high court’s decision.

 The Justice Department then appealed the case to the Supreme Court.